jomardyan/AudioDownload-YT/README.md

 ## License

-This project is licensed under the MIT License — see LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 or later — see LICENSE file for details.

 ## Contributing